 This course is an introduction to the field of dynamical systems.
-It concerns the study of the long-term behavior of solutions to ordinary differential equations or of iterated mappings, emphasizing the distinction between stability on the one hand and sensitive dependence and chaotic behavior on the other.
+It concerns mostly the study of the long-term behavior of iterated mappings (discrete dynamical systems), emphasizing the distinction between stability on the one hand and sensitive dependence and chaotic behavior on the other.
 The course describes examples of chaotic behavior and of fractal attractors, and develops some mathematical tools for understanding them.
 In particular we will study the following key concepts: hyperbolicity, topological conjugacy, structural stability, chaos, etc.